 Explore the Church of Notre-Dame

-Situated in the centre of the old city, this magnificent thirteenth century church is a Roman Catholic church in Dijon and it is believed to be a masterpiece of Gothic architecture.
+Situated in the center of the old city, this magnificent thirteenth-century church is a Roman Catholic church in Dijon and it is believed to be a masterpiece of Gothic architecture.

-The churches features a special western facade with a large porch, spectacular arches and 51 fascinating gargoyles depicting monsters, animals, and humans.
+The church features a special western facade with a large porch, spectacular arches, and 51 fascinating gargoyles depicting monsters, animals, and humans.